mtbtlm/fullstack/README.md

 We use a virtual environment for the backend, so you need to start one: go to backend\env\Scripts and type 'activate' in terminal.

-Once it's done, go to the folder \backend\ and start 'python base.py'.
+Once it's done, go to the folder \backend\ and type "pip install -r requirements.txt" in the terminal

+Then type 'python base.py'.
 It is located at http://localhost:5000/

 ### Frontend
 For the frontend part we used ReactJs.